KarlVM12/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**
-I really like the tool !
+<br>I really like the tool !
 A great addition could be a timer that on timeout would switch to a designated color.
 This would make testing it out and working on certain light pattern ever easier so that in some cases you wouldn't have to depend on another user to manually change the color.
 \*\*